-Many ponder over which is best, Pyrodex or one of the other synthetic propellants, or black powder.
-Test results have proven, time and time again, that either work well.
-The synthetics allow more shots between cleaning, and are normally easier to clean up; but as far as where the bullet hits, there is no difference.
+Many ponder over which is best: Pyrodex, black powder, or one of the other synthetic propellants.
+Test results have proven time and time again that they all work well.
+The synthetics allow more shots between cleaning, and are normally easier to clean up—but as far as where the bullet hits, there is no difference.

 Because of the consistency and quality, the propellants available today would have brought tears of joy to Daniel Boone.
 However, in order for the modern shooter to get the best results from these products, the measurement of propellants must be exact.
 Always use a good powder measure.